 iPad Mini vs iPad for drawing

 We see both these tablets in the same category.
 They both come at comparable price ranges and packs a similar horsepower.

-iPad mini is recommended for those who are constantly on the move and want a small and compact drawing tablet, where the normal iPad has a larger screen and better for day to day usages.
+iPad mini is recommended for those who are constantly on the move and want a small and compact drawing tablet, where the normal iPad has a larger screen and is better for day-to-day usages.